reefsalter/suvat-solver/README.md

 3. Click the "Solve" button to calculate the missing values.
 4. Optionally, click the "Export as Image" button to save the results as an image.

-## Installation

-No installation is required as this is a web-based tool.
-Simply open the `index.html` file in your web browser to use the SUVAT Solver.

 ## License

 This project is licensed under the [MIT License](LICENSE).